JRT Advice: Training and Behavior

 A recent first time breeder was so impressed with the ease of selling her first litter, that she has purchased two more bitches with intent to breed.
 It's true, if you had two dozen puppies, you could sell them all in a weekend, if you weren't particular about who bought them.
 The novice breeder is blissfully ignorant of the fact that she may find half the litter dumped on her doorstep in a few months if she's not careful about who the puppies are sold to.
 If you think that your Jack Russell Terrier bitch is going to be a cash cow for you, you'd better read on.
 I'm afraid we're going to have to disillusion you.

 Coat type can be divided into three different categories: smooth, broken, and rough.
 Sometimes it can be extremely difficult to distinguish what category a terrier falls into.
-What is your favorite coat type?
-Vote!
+Vote for your favorite coat type.